CompVis/stable-diffusion/docs/features/UPSCALE.md

 > wget https://github.com/TencentARC/GFPGAN/releases/download/v1.3.0/GFPGANv1.4.pth src/gfpgan/experiments/pretrained_models/
 ```

-Make sure that you're in the stable-diffusion directory when you do this.
+Make sure that you're in the InvokeAI directory when you do this.

 Alternatively, if you have GFPGAN installed elsewhere, or if you are using an
 earlier version of this package which asked you to install GFPGAN in a sibling